brightmarch/vagrant-box/provisioning/roles/postgres/README.md

 Default: `9.3.4`

-Version of Postgres to be installed.
-This will also be used to find the appropriate tarball in `postgres/files/`
+The version of Postgres to be installed.
+This will also be used to find the appropriate tarball in `postgres/files/`.

 ##### `postgres_source_location`